 Conversely, once fees are taken (or if the fees are deducted on an estate, inheritance, or income tax return), the executor has received taxable income.
 If he then chooses not to (or neglects to) actually receive that money and it goes to the estate’s beneficiaries, he is making an indirect (and possibly taxable) gift to those individuals.

-(2) Interest-Free Loans

-Does the right to use property (such as money) at no charge constitute a gift of property?
-Yes, interest-free and below market rate loans are treated as taxable gifts.
-A gift tax is imposed on the value of the right to use the borrowed money, the so-called “foregone interest” (see Chapter 37), generally the going rate of interest the money could earn in the given situation.
-(By this reasoning, giving someone the use of real estate or other property, such as a vacation home or car, at little or no rent would seem to be a gift, but the IRS has been focusing on property interest transfers rather than permitted-use cases.)

-(3) Disclaimers (Renunciations)
+(2) Disclaimers (Renunciations)

-Generally, a potential donee is deemed to have accepted a valuable gift unless he expressly refuses it.
-But in some cases an intended donee may decide (for whatever reason) that he does not want or does not need the gift.
-If he disclaims the right to the gift (refuses to take it), it will usually go to someone else as the result of that renunciation.
+In some cases an intended donee may decide (for whatever reason) that he or she does not want or does not need a gift another person intends to make.
+For example, a trust may provide him or her with a remainder interest in trust corpus.
+On the other hand, if the intended donor disclaims the right to the gift (refuses to take it), it will usually go to someone else as the result of that renunciation.

-By disclaiming, the intended transferee is in effect making a transfer to the new recipient subject to the gift tax unless the disclaimer meets certain rules.

-A disclaimer that meets those rules is called a qualified disclaimer and is treated for gift tax purposes as if the property interest went directly from the original transferor to the person who receives it because of the disclaimer.
-In other words, the disclaimant is treated as if he made no transfer of property or an interest in property to the person to whom the interest passes because of the disclaimer.
+By disclaiming, the intended transferee is in effect making a gift transfer of the intended property interest to the new recipient subject to the gift tax unless the disclaimer is a “qualified disclaimer.”
+By making a qualified disclaimer, the property interest is treated as being transferred directly from the original transferor to the person who actually receives it.
+In other words, the person who makes a qualified disclaimer is not treated as the donor of a taxable gift to the person to whom the property interest passes..
 This makes the qualified disclaimer an important estate-planning tool.

 There are a number of requirements for a qualified disclaimer of gifted property: